ILIFE A11 Review

 How good is the ILIFE A11 robot vacuum?
 I’ve put it through a grueling series of tests the past week to find out and learn more in this review.

 ILIFE just released its second LIDAR robot vacuum, the A11, and it’s a vast improvement from the A10.
 This latest option addresses the deficiencies of the previous model, like the lack of a multi-pass run and the overall navigational improvements.
 It has the same design elements as the Viomi V3, including the back-and-forth mopping motion, making it more efficient for this task.
-Do these enhancements make the A11 a better option than the more popular brands?
-Most of the results point to it being a better version than the A10.
+Do these enhancements make the A11 better than the more popular brands?
+Most results point to it being a better version than the A10.

 Pros